pf_dinosaurus

 FUNDS ANALYZED

-Preserving biodiversity means monitoring and taking action to preserve and strengthen natural ecosystems to ensure they function properly so that nature continues to provide us with food and water, and continues to act as a barrier to the spread of pathogens and reduce the concentration of CO2 in the atmosphere.
+Preserving biodiversity means monitoring and taking action to preserve and strengthen natural ecosystems to ensure that they function properly so that nature continues to provide us with food and water, and continues to act as a barrier to the spread of pathogens and reduce the concentration of CO2 in the atmosphere.

 Management strategies

-Sustainable investors use different management strategies :
+Sustainable investors use several management strategies :

-TheExclusion Approach: Many funds approach the topic by excluding Society that are damaging to the environment, e.g. through unsustainable farming or real estate practices, or that are causing deforestation of primary forests.
+The Exclusion Approach: Many funds approach the issue by excluding Society that do harm to the environment, such as through unsustainable agricultural or real estate practices, or that are causing deforestation of primary forests.

 We use about 100 criteria to calculate the importance of the biodiversity issue in the activities of mutual funds in our universe.